SaltyGoo/saltygoo.github.io/class/fi_barbarian.md

 1. You are immune to most madnesses
 1. You can sleep comfortably in all circumstances
 1. You can identify social pecking order at a glance
-1. You can tell what someone was thinking when you read their words
+1. You can recognize the author of written texts when you see them in person
 1. At the most convenient moment, the DM will announce that an NPC thinks you are their soulmate.

 **D20 Drawbacks**